sallyamoore/C3-PyVideoAPI/README.md

 ### Movies
 - Retrieve a list of all movies
 - Retrieve a subset of movies
-  - Given a sort column, return _n_ movie records, offset by _p_ records (this will be used to create "pages" of movies)
+  - Given a sort column, return a specified number of movie records, offset by page number
+    - E.g., /movies/title?limit=10&page=2 will return the second page of 10 records per page.
   - Sort columns are
     - `title`
     - `release_date`